NeuroTechX/EEG-ExPy/README.rst

 Key contributors include: Alexandre Barachant, Hubert Banville, Dano Morrison, Ben Shapiro, John Griffiths, Amanda Easson, Kyle Mathewson, Jadin Tredup, Erik Bjäreholt.

-Thanks also to Andrey Parfenov for the excellent `brainflow <https://github.com/brainflow-dev/brainflow/>`_ library, which has allowed us to dramatically expand the range of supporte devices; as well as the developers of `PsychoPy <https://github.com/psychopy/psychopy/>`_ and `MNE <https://github.com/mne-tools/mne-python/>`_, which together make up the central scaffolding of eeg-notebooks.
+Thanks also to Andrey Parfenov for the excellent `brainflow <https://github.com/brainflow-dev/brainflow/>`_ library, which has allowed us to dramatically expand the range of supporte devices; as well as the developers of `PsychoPy <https://github.com/psychopy/psychopy/>`_ and `MNE <https://github.com/mne-tools/mne-python/>`_, which together make up the central scaffolding of eeg-expy.

 Contribute